bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 1. The input to the program
 2. The code generated by the program which is used to create an object program
-3. The nature and speed of instructio on the machine used to execute the program
+3. The nature and speed of instruction on the machine used to execute the program
 4. The time taken by the program(TCP) is the sum the compiled time and the run time within the bracket execution time

 #### How to determine complexities